French prosecutors want ex-athletics boss Diack to stand trial: sources

-Prosecutors allege that Lamine Diack, now aged 85, was prepared to accept funding for political campaigns in Senegal in return for lenient treatment by IAAF anti-doping officials of Russian athletes.
+Prosecutors allege that Lamine Diack was prepared to accept funding for political campaigns in Senegal in return for lenient treatment by IAAF anti-doping officials of Russian athletes.

-Also in the prosecutors' sights is Diack's former advisor, Habib Cisse, and the IAAF's former anti-doping chief Gabriel Dolle.
+Also in their sights are Diack's former advisor, Habib Cisse, and the IAAF's former anti-doping chief Gabriel Dolle.
 They recommend both men should be charged with "passive corruption".

-In 2017, Papa Massata Diack branded the corruption allegations against himself as "a witch hunt" and accused France of having "taken hostage" his father.
+In 2017, Papa Massata Diack branded the corruption allegations against him as "a witch hunt" and accused France of having "taken hostage" his father.

-The IAAF suspended Russia in November 2015 after the allegation of state involvement in doping emerged.
+The IAAF suspended Russia in November 2015 after the allegations of state involvement in doping emerged.

-Russia was allowed back into the Olympic fold last year but the IAAF continues to ban Russian athletes from competing under their own flag.
+Russia was re-admitted to the Olympic fold last year but the IAAF continues to ban Russian athletes from competing in their national colours.

 ?
 2019 AFP